 Administering Cisco Unified Contact Center Enterprise Part 2 (AUCCE Part 2) is an Advanced 5 day instructor-led course for system engineers and customers who will be involved with day 2 support of a UCCE solution deployed in a CVP comprehensive environment.
 This course gives the learner an understanding of the requirements, resources and tools required to perform complex adds, moves and changes in the inbound/outbound UCCE environment.
 This course is intended for those performing advanced administration of the solution, or who may be responsible for Level 2-3 support of the solution.
 The AUCCE Part 1 course or equivalent prior experience is a prerequisite for attending this course.
 This course is also a good companion course to the DUCCE course which covers more detail on the installation/maintenance of the solution.
 The overall goal of this course is advanced administration of the solution by a deeper exposure into the technical operational requirements and the tools used to configure and ensure functionality.
 Do Not take this course if you are new to CCE, you will not have a good time.
 If you are already working with CCE, or if you’ve taken the Part 1 course, you’ll love this course!

-The Administering Webex Contact Center (AWXCC) course is a 3-day, hands-on, instructor-led training intended for administrators, team leads, workflow analysts, systems engineers, and Cisco partners requiring Day 2 support of the Webex Contact Center environment.
+Administering Webex Contact Center (AWXCC) is a 4-day, hands-on, instructor-led training course intended for anyone requiring Day 2 support knowledge of the Webex Contact Center environment.
 This lab-intensive course enables learners to administer Webex Contact Center in a cloud-native environment.
-The lab environment emulates a typical deployment and provides each learner with the individualized resources available within Webex Contact Center.
-Since the training and deployment environments are similar, the positive impacts of the knowledge gained in the course will be immediate.

-Course topics include setting up accounts, navigating the Contact Center Management Dashboard, configuring basic Contact Routing Flows to establish the customer experience, and performing day-to-day operational tasks.
-The course also includes advanced features that focus on creating custom call queues, defining contact attributes, utilizing digital communication channels, and creating a typical Call Center operating environment for Agents and Supervisors including Monitoring, Recording, and Reporting capabilities.
+Course topics include setting up accounts, navigating the Contact Center Management Dashboard, configuring basic Contact Routing Flows to establish the customer experience, and performing day to-day operational tasks.
+The course also includes advanced features that focus on creating custom call queues, defining contact attributes, utilizing digital communication channels, and creating a typical Call Center operating environment for Agents and Supervisors that incorporate Monitoring, Recording, and Reporting capabilities.
 Functional testing and problem isolation are included as a part of the lab environment itself.

 Advanced Administration for Unified Communications Manager and Features (AAUCMF) is a 5-day instructor led course that is intended for experienced unified communications administrators who need in-depth knowledge of Cisco Unified Communications Manager advanced features, services, and troubleshooting.
 The class utilizes Cisco Unified Communications Manager 12.5, and will employ the North American Numbering Plan (NANP).
 Both SCCP and SIP phones are implemented, as well as both H.323 and SIP gateways.
 After a short review of Unified Communication architecture and basic administration, the course begins with a discussion of new and changed features from previous versions of CUCM.
 It then moves into implementation of a multi-site dial plan architecture including signaling, call routing for multiple sites with overlapping directory numbers, digit manipulation, automated alternate routing, PSTN backup- and TEHO implementation.
 Next, call admission control, hardware media resource implementation, and inter-cluster communications are addressed.
 Students will spend time implementing extension mobility, unified mobility (including single-number reach) and device mobility.
 The CUCM portion of the class concludes with a module on tools, tips and tricks for the Bulk Administration Tool and a lesson on reading CUCM trace files for troubleshooting.
 This course was developed to provide additional training for those who already have a basic understanding of CUCM and Unity Connection administration and are looking further training.
 This is not a certification or implementation course.